 We recently ran our own little cupcake delivery service to several friends' houses for Little Pea's virtual birthday party.
 We dropped off cupcakes, a couple of birthday candles, and some party supplies for our friends to enjoy while we met together on Zoom.

-I covered each care package with aluminum foil to keep the cupcakes clean and safe to eat even though I was leaving them on the front step of each house.
+I covered each care package with aluminum foil to keep the cupcakes clean since I was leaving them on the front step of each house.

 To make sure that each cupcake was just as clean and pretty as it was when I frosted it in my kitchen, I decided to make "Vanilla Donut Cupcakes" with birthday party sprinkles.